MHersche/hdlib/examples/language_classif/README.md

 # Language Classification Example

 ## Getting Started
-Download the language classification Dataset and store the 'testing_texts' and 'training_texts' folder in 'data' folder.
+Download the language classification Dataset under this [link](https://github.com/abbas-rahimi/HDC-Language-Recognition) and store the 'testing_texts' and 'training_texts' folder in 'data' folder.

 ### Prerequisites
 Please install the python libraries described in the hdlib README.